teejl/the_TeeJ/README.md

 "If you do not stand for something, you will fall for anything."

 I realize that I need to stand up for what I love doing.
 I need to live for my passion.
 To be more clear I need to find the thing that I  am willing to give up short term pleasure over.
 One thing I find short term pleasure in is video games.
 I always love playing video games/ puzzles.
 It is who I am since I am a mathematician.
 However there has only been one thing I have had the ambition to give up video games for: learning math.
 I love to learn math and I need to follow my passion.
 When I retire I hope I never lose my passion to learn math without replacing it by something else that is just as awesome.

+## Webpage
+"Work hard dream big."

+I have been brainstorming about remaking my GitHub.
+It would be nice to try to create my own website.
+If I were to create this hypothetical website I would have to have a homepage and side tabs.
+I think I would format it into the following tabs:
+Homepage (the_TeeJ) the about me.
+The side tabs would be labeled respectively (the_Mathematician, the_Programmer, the_Books, and other ideas I think of).
+Some other ideas I have thought about including are statistics, however I have not developed the statistic skills to fully develop my own tab.
+In the programmig tab I want to complete SPOJ problems while the mathematician tabs I can write the answers to the mathematic books I read.
+This is just a work in progress and I want to use GitHub until I decide whether to build this website or not.